 Our ride today leaves the quiet and hilly mainland for the flat and warm shores of the “Istrian Riviera”.
 On our way we’ll visit and have lunch at the UNESCO World Heritage Site of Porec.
 It’s possible to stop at every bend of the road for a glimpse of ocean as we cycle towards Rovinj.
 This Istrian village is a popular tourist resort due to its exceptional climate and exuberant Mediterranean greenery.
 The arrival into Rovinj will be quite unique and scenic: we take a boat through the Limsky Kanal, a spectacular way to reach the city.

 Today we ride inland from Rovinj to Pula.
 In the morning we visit the well preserved medieval village of Svetvinchenat which features the famous Grimaldi Castle.
 Pula is situated near the point of the peninsula, this is the largest city in Istria and often considered the capital of the area.
 Pula is home to a large and elegant Roman amphitheater.
 Boasting some of the Adriatic’s finest beaches, Pula is replete with breathtaking, colorful views that you will never forget.

-Today we ride back up the coast and catch a ferry to the Brijuni Islands, a hot spot for celebrity summer homes.
+Today we ride back up the coast and catch a ferry to the Brijuni Islands, which are known for their Roman and Byzantine archaeological ruins.
 Two large and twelve small islands comprise the Brijuni National Park and Marshal Tito’s museum.
 We’ll ride to the harbor and take a short ferry ride across to the national park, filled with lush green forests.